grafana/grafana/docs/sources/features/explore/index.md

 ### Search in query history

 You can search in your history across queries and your comments.
-Search is possible in Query history tab and Starred tab.
+Search is possible for queries in Query history tab and Starred tab.

 1. Click the **Search queries** field.
 2. Type the term you are searching for into search field.